🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 test_predictions = wrapped_model.predict(None, X_test[:5])

-print(f"Low-confidence predictions(-1)number of: {sum(1 for p in test_predictions if p == -1)}")
+print(f"Number of low-confidence predictions (-1): {sum(1 for p in test_predictions if p == -1)}")

-MLflow UI: experiment visualization
+MLflow UI: Visualizing Experiments

-# start MLflow UI
+# Start the MLflow UI

 # mlflow ui --port 5000

-# access http://localhost:5000 in browser
+# Open http://localhost:5000 in your browser

-# - display list of experiments
+# - List all experiments

-# - parameters and metrics of comparison
+# - Compare parameters and metrics

-# - search and filter experiments
+# - Search and filter experiments

-MLflow Projects: reproducible execution
+MLflow Projects: Reproducible Execution

 # MLproject file (YAML format)